Stay registered every term

 - Master’s course-based - If there is no course for a master’s course-based student to take in a particular term, you must be registered in Maintenance of Status.
 This registration carries with it tuition fees and student fees equivalent to a three (3) credit unit course.
 Maintenance of Status terms are included as part of a student’s time in program.

 - Postgraduate Diploma students who are not enrolled in a course in a particular term do not need to register for that term.
 PGD students are permitted to be unregistered for a maximum of two consecutive terms.
 PGD students must be registered for at least one term of each calendar year by either enrolling in a course or in Maintenance of Status for that term.

 If you are uncertain of what courses you should be registering in, reach out to the administator or Graduate Chair in your academic unit for assistance.

 Complete degree before deadline

 Your timeline for your degrees starts with the first class credited towards your degree – make sure you’re within your timeline!

-- Postgraduate Diplomas and Master degrees have five (5) years to complete their degree.
+- Postgraduate Diploma and Master degree students have five (5) years to complete their degree.

 - Ph.D. students have six (6) years to complete.